Update you browser

 More information

 Peter was awarded a PhD in anthropology from University College London in 2013.
-His doctoral thesis explored the creation and destruction of gold jewellery as an aspect of material culture.
-He has since researched and published on this topic, and further aspects of the fine jewellery and luxury watch industries and gold supply chains.
-These include the history and changing role of precious metal assaying technologies and hallmarking, the social identity of gold jewellery, and the impact of gold certification programmes created to support small-scale gold mining (ASGM) communities.
+His doctoral thesis explored the creation, circulation, and destruction of gold jewellery from a material culture perspective.
+He has since researched and published on further aspects of the fine jewellery industry and its gold supply chains.
+These include the history, technologies, and practices of precious metal assaying and hallmarking, the social identity of gold jewellery, and the rise and impact of gold certification programmes created to support small-scale gold mining (ASGM) communities.
+More recently he has been researching assaying technologies used during the Early Modern period through a programme of practical experimentation, underpinned by an examination of primary texts and imagery.

-Peter has a long-term interest in the management and presentation of industrial heritage, stemming from his work with the Cornish Mining WHS (2006-2008) as the Heritage and Cultural Tourism Specialist for the Southwest Lifelong Learning Network project.
-He has since undertaken field research on gold mining heritage sites in Alaska, California, Sweden, and Wales, the jewellery manufacturing districts in London and Birmingham, and the repurposing of industrial buildings as cultural venues in Shanghai and Jingdezhen.
+Peter also has a long-term interest in the conservation, restoration, management, and presentation of industrial heritage, stemming from his work with the Cornish Mining WHS as the Heritage and Cultural Tourism Specialist for the Southwest Lifelong Learning Network (2006-2008).
+He has since undertaken field research on gold mining heritage sites across Alaska, California, Sweden, and Wales, the Jewellery Quarters in London and Birmingham, and the repurposing of industrial buildings as cultural venues in Shanghai and Jingdezhen.
+He is currently exploring the history, heritage, and environmental legacies of gold, silver, tin, and copper mining from the sixteenth century through to the early twentieth century, due to the insights this offers on contemporary issues such as unsustainable resource exploitation and global environmental pollution.

 Alchemy meets Jewellery (2023)